 Baxter’s initial step was to focus on cleaning up the alerts without adding additional scope or new alerts.
 The scope of infrastructure is massive; the team supports monitoring over 16,000 virtual machines and over 750 Azure subscriptions.

 “We had to simplify to move forward,” Baxter says.
-“We needed to clearly define that we are moving alerts from here to there, don’t get too creative, let’s get off the SCOM infrastructure and then figure out what we want to do next.”
+“We needed to clearly define that we were moving alerts from here to there and then figure out what we wanted to do next.”

 To assess the old alerts, the team spent a lot of time reviewing what led to the original tickets to be created.